 Welcome to the TEMPERA LAB

-We utilize our expertise in chromatin immunoprecipitation, Chromatin Conformation Capture (3C) assay, and genome-wide data analysis to better understand the link between three-dimensional structure of chromosome, chromatin composition and gene expression during EBV latency and PARP activation.
+We utilize our expertise in chromatin immunoprecipitation, Chromatin Conformation Capture (3C) assay, and genome-wide data analysis to better understand the link between the three-dimensional structure of the chromosome, chromatin composition, and gene expression during EBV latency and PARP activation.
 We aim in the long run to identify new cellular functions regulated by EBV and PARP1 that can be targeted by epigenetic drugs and to provide novel therapeutic approaches for treating EBV+ cancer.
 Learn more